GjjvdBurg/SyncRNG/README.md

 Notes
 -----

-Since R is not capable of reliable handling integers larger than `2^32 - 1`, the random numbers are internally capped at this value (using a bitwise and with `0x7FFFFFF`), this influences the quality of the random numbers.
+Since R is not capable of reliably handling integers larger than `2^32 - 1`, the random numbers are internally capped at this value (using a bitwise and with `0x7FFFFFF`), this influences the quality of the random numbers.
 The random numbers are no longer uniformly distributed on `[0, 2^32 -1]`.
 For the